Facing Worlds: Reception

 Facing Worlds is frequently listed as one of the greatest multiplayer maps of all time.
 According to Fiorentino, telemetry for Unreal Tournament revealed that Facing Worlds was played more than all other Capture the Flag levels combined.

 Andy Kelly of PC Gamer deemed Facing Worlds "the greatest multiplayer map" in a 2020 retrospective, praising the map for its "beautifully simple design".
-Speaking of his time playing Facing Worlds at LAN parties, Kevin Wong of Kotaku regarded the map as being "so well-designed, so carefully constructed, that every other CTF map paled in comparison."
+Speaking of his time playing Facing Worlds at LAN parties, Kevin Wong of Kotaku regarded the map as being "well-designed" and "carefully constructed", and felt that other CTF maps paled in comparison to Facing Worlds.
 Peter Glagowski of Destructoid commented that "it is hard to understate the mastery of design that is CTF-Face", praising the map for encouraging teamwork and playstyle diversity without sacrificing its simplicity.